Emfro/Lagerhanteraren/README.md

 ##Axel Boström & Emil Fröjd
 ##Introduction
 This is a Storagehandler, which is essentially a database of products, each of these having certain specific elements chosen by the user.
 The actions available are the following:
--Add product
+- Add product
--Remove product
+- Remove product
--Edit product
+- Edit product
--Undo the last change
+- Undo the last change
--Print the database
+- Print the database
--Quit
+- Quit

 ##Build
 This program is built by means of a makefile.
 To compile and run one must simply write "make run".
 To compile and run separately, one must simply write "make lagermain", and then "./lager" to run the program.